Skip to main content

 Troubleshooting

 Make sure you copied the full key.
-For Cursor, generate a new key at cursor.com/settings/keys.
+For Claude Code, create the key in the Anthropic Console from an account with Claude Code managed agents enabled.
+If validation still fails, check that managed agents are available for the Anthropic workspace.
+For Cursor, generate a new key at Cursor Dashboard → Integrations.
 For Devin, generate a new key from your Devin dashboard settings.

 Check the task status through the agent.
-Cursor and Devin tasks run asynchronously and may take a few minutes to start.
+Coding agent tasks run asynchronously and may take a few minutes to start.
 If the status shows an error, the coding agent may have encountered an issue with repository access or permissions.

 Make sure the repository is connected through Modem’s GitHub integration.
 The coding agent can only target repositories that Modem has access to.